themazeimade/themazeimade/README.md

 Hi,

-My name is Tom Castro
+My name is Tom Castro (Aldo Navarro)

 This github is for the develop of my own tools, dot files and learning.